Skip to main content

 Publishing a package

-Add a package source from the [Setting] button of Next Design extension and place this nupkg file to publish.
+Add a package source from the [Settings] button of Next Design extension and place this nupkg file to publish.
 A package source is a directory or a web server (website) called a NuGet server.
 Here, we will explain the easiest way to publish using a folder as the package source.

 1. Add a package source.